DataDog/logs-psa/POCs/read-db-send-to-op/README.md

 # Setup

 - A MySQL Server
-- A Linux Host to run script
+- A host to run script
-- A Linux Host running Observability Pipelines
+- A host running Observability Pipelines

 # Requirements